 - A. A site plan or subdivision plan that will guarantee a designated percentage of units no more than 33.3% reserved as workforce housing.
 The Planning Board may allow a reduction of the minimum lot size of workforce housing by 15% to accommodate the workforce housing as long as soil conditions permit the siting of septic and wells within the decreased lot size. - B. The applicant shall submit a yield plan with sufficient detail including soil types and slope as well as any natural resource constraint zoning such as wetland/lot size on percentage restrictions to determine the achievable density on the parcel that would meet the standards of the underlying district.

 Density Bonus

-Percent of total units that are affordable workforce housing Reduction in workforce housing minimum lot size Housing Development 33.3% of units 15%
+Percent of units that affordable wor housing are Reduction in workforce housing minimum lot size

+Housing 33.3% of units 15%

+Development

 VIII.
 General Requirements of Workforce Housing Units